tokenring-ai/testing/README.md

 3. Reports pass/fail status for each test
 4. Logs results to agent output

-### autoRepair Hook

-Automatically queues repair tasks when tests fail after file modifications.

-**Trigger:** `afterTesting`
-**Condition:** Tests failed and filesystem is dirty

-**Behavior:**
-1. Analyzes test results from TestingService
-2. Identifies failed tests
+**Test Failure Handling:**
+- If tests fail, the system tracks failures
+- Offers to automatically repair when `maxAutoRepairs` limit not reached
-3. Enqueues repair tasks to WorkQueueService
+- Enqueues repair tasks to WorkQueueService with failure details
-4. Includes checkpoint and failure details for repair agent

 ## AI Repair Agent